Types of Tooth Fillings

 Porcelain fillings: Porcelain tooth fillings last approximately five to seven years, with a wide range of pricing.
 They match the color of your teeth and are more resistant to staining than

+More than likely you will need a dental filling at some point.
 Dr. Drake and Jacobson can perform both the removal of the decay and the filling placement in such a way that you will remain comfortable and free of pain.
+Our team will make sure to answer any questions you have prior to the procedure.